zhiyhu/mito-mut-pancan/README.md

-# pan-cancer analysis of somatic mutations located at mitochondrial genes
+# A pan-cancer analysis of somatic mutations located at mitochondrial genes

 This repository analysed the distribution of somatic mutations located in mitochondrial genes cross pan-cancer genomes.